 - Personal Development

-- library stamp—I had a self-inking stamp with “Wagner Library” made at Staples.
-Alternatively, you could use mailing labels or return address labels.
+- Library stamp—I purchased a self-inking stamp with “Wagner Library” from Staples.
+Alternatively, you could use mailing labels, return address labels, or write your name in the book.

-- label protectors or packing tape—Sometimes the colored dot stickers do not stay on the spine well.
-These label protectors or a small piece of packing tape helps to keep them in place.
+- Label protectors or packing tape—If the colored dot stickers do not stay on the spine well, you can use label protectors or a small piece of packing tape to keep them in place.

-- book glue—This book adhesive is helpful to keep on hand for when a book starts coming apart at the spine.
+- Book glue—This book adhesive is helpful for when a book starts coming apart at the spine.

-- contact paper—Sometimes the edges of paperback books get bent.
-This tutorial demonstrates how to cover a book to protect and repair it.
+- Contact paper—If the edges of a paperback book are bent or getting worn, follow the tutorial below to cover it with contact paper to protect and repair it.

 This is also a good time to weed out your collection.
-Donate or sell any books you no longer want, are duplicates, or are twaddle.
+Donate or sell any books you no longer want or are duplicates.
 I was shocked at how many duplicate books I had.
-My friends were happy though!

-You can use book glue to repair loose pages or contact paper to re-cover a book that has been well loved.
+You can use book glue to repair loose pages or contact paper to recover a well-loved book.

-It may take awhile to determine how much space is needed for each category if you do not already have them sorted so be prepared to move them around.
-When possible I keep books from a series together on the shelf.
-I still find I occasionally need to rearrange the books to make room for an expanding category.
+It may take a while to determine how much space is needed for each category if you do not already have them sorted, so be prepared to move them around.
+When possible, I keep books from a series together on the shelf.
+We still periodically need to rearrange our books to make room for an expanding category.

 Maintaining Your Home Library

 After you record all of your books, your job is not finished.
 Books can be a lot like rabbits in that they seem to multiply rapidly.
-Record new books as you purchase them and train your children (and husband) to bring new books to you that need to be recorded, as well as any they find without a sticker.
+Record new books as you purchase them and train your children to bring new books to you so you can record them.

-Also, have a system for loaning books to friends so you can find them when you are ready to read them again.
+It is helpful to have a system for loaning books to friends to know where they are when you are ready to reread them.
 Bookpedia has a way of “checking out” books.
 Other programs probably have a similar feature.
-Or you can simply take a picture of books that someone borrows or record it on a spreadsheet or index card.
+Or you can take a picture of books that someone borrows or record it on a spreadsheet or index card.